pandodao/developers.pando.im/docs/guide/botastic.md

 ## 🤝 Call Multiple Middlewares

-As you may notice, the `middlewares` field of bot settings accepts an array of middleware configs.
-You can call multiple middlewares in one request sequentially.
-The output of the previous middleware will be passed to the next middleware as the `MiddlewareOutput` field in the prompt.
+In the bot settings, you can pass an array of middleware configurations to the `middlewares` field.
+By doing this, you can call multiple middlewares sequentially in one request, where the output of the previous middleware is passed to the next middleware as the `MiddlewareOutput` field in the prompt.

-The possible use cases are:
+This feature offers a wide range of possibilities, such as:

 ```json
 {